 Basically, there are two grades presented free of charge: the so-called tech-adoption grade and the risk-reward grade.
 The grades range from A through C to U and are useful if you want to buy a crypto and hold it long-term.

-The minimalistic interface you can access without paying a fee for consists of the latest price, cryptocurrency market cap and a 7-day price history in chart form.
-But if you want to add other filters, such as exclusive rating alerts, in-depth coin reviews and more, you will need to sign up.
+The minimalistic interface you can access without paying a fee consists of the latest price, cryptocurrency market cap, and 7-day price history in chart form.
+But if you want to add other filters, such as exclusive rating alerts, in-depth coin reviews, and more, you will need to sign up.

 As you can see now, crypto screeners differ from one platform to another, but there is something in common for all of them: they accumulate data in tabloid form.